Janes Information Services

 Janes Information Services, commonly known as Janes, is a global open-source intelligence company specialising in military, national security, aerospace, and transport topics.
 Its name derives from British author Fred T. Jane.

 History

-Janes was founded in 1898 by Fred T. Jane, who had begun sketching ships as an enthusiast naval artist while living in Portsmouth.
-This gradually developed into an encyclopedic knowledge, culminating in the publishing of Janes Fighting Ships (1898).
-The company then gradually branched out into other areas of military expertise.
-The books and trade magazines published by the company are often considered the de facto public source of information on warfare and transportation systems.
+Janes was founded in 1898 by Fred T. Jane, who had begun sketching ships as a naval artist while living in Portsmouth.
+This culminated in the publication of Jane's All The World's Fighting Ships (1898).
+Janes gradually branched out into other areas of military expertise.
+The books and trade magazines published by the company have become the de facto source of public information on warfare and transportation systems.

-Based in Greater London for most of its existence, the group was owned by the Thomson Corporation, the Woodbridge Company, and then IHS Markit, before being acquired by Montagu Private Equity in 2019.
+Based in Greater London for most of its existence, the company was owned by the Thomson Corporation, the Woodbridge Company, and then IHS Markit, before being acquired by Montagu Private Equity in 2019.

 In March 2022, Janes acquired Washington, D.C.-based RWR Advisory Group.

 Description

 The company name is officially Janes Defense, and it is as of 2025 located in Croydon.
 The company continues to provide open-source intelligence in the defence, security, aerospace, and transport sectors.